sanying123/documentation/using-the-api/reference.md

 # ShiftLeft Vulnerability API

-This API allows ShiftLeft to access each version of your organization’s applications to identify vulnerabilities and provide runtime protection.
+The ShiftLeft Vulnerability API allows ShiftLeft to access each version of your organization’s applications to identify vulnerabilities and provide runtime protection.
 With this information, you can then take action securing your code.
 A vulnerability is a potentially exploitable path in the code base.

 Each API query returns vulnerabilities with all the necessary data for you to take action on a code exploitable area.